|

 Julian is a 300 meters easy climb you will see a well preserved

-monestry and the main stupa beautifuly decorated with the statues of Buddha and
+monastery and the main Stupa beautifully decorated with the statues of Buddha and

 other deities.
 THe local guide will explain all the important aspects of the

-monestry and Stupa.
-Julian was the place where sanskirat script was invented and
+monastery and Stupa.
+Julian was the place where Sanskirat script was invented and

 it was a well known college in its times (2nd to 6th century AD)